fingent/Xenops/lib/README.md

 	$ xenops
 	Please provide the app name.
 Usage - xenops [dirname] eg: xenops myapp

-If you want to generate an application with xenops, you should first navigate to the folder using cd command, where we want to create app.
+If you want to generate an application with Xenops, you should first navigate to the folder using cd command, where we want to create app.
-Create application using xenops commandline :
+Create application using Xenops commandline :

 	$ xenops appname
 	Xenops sample Framework structure created in appname.